sindresorhus/ky/readme.md

 Any non-`ky.retry()` error thrown by `afterResponse` hooks is treated as fatal and will not trigger Ky's retry logic.

 The `retryCount` is `0` for the initial request and increments with each retry.
-This allows you to distinguish between initial requests and retries, which is useful when you need different behavior for retries (e.g., showing a notification only on the final retry).
+This allows you to distinguish between the initial request and retries, which is useful when you need different behavior for retries (e.g., showing a notification only on the final retry).

 ```js
 import ky from 'ky';